The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 )

-Each column is a sequence of monthly totals in gigawatt-hours (GWh).
+In the reformatted dataset, each column is a sequence of monthly totals in gigawatt-hours (GWh).
 Here are the column labels, showing the different sources of electricity, or “sectors”.

 elec.columns